yanrucheng/jinnang-utils/README.md

 -   **AI Tools**: Utilities for Large Language Models and other AI-related tasks.
 -   **Arithmetic Utilities**: Essential arithmetic and numerical functions.
--   **Common Helpers**: Reusable components like decorators, design patterns, and collections.
+-   **Common Helpers**: Reusable components like decorators, design patterns, collections, and hashing.
--   **Data Handling**: Utilities for hashing, geographical data, and general data manipulation.
+-   **Geographical Utilities**: Tools for geographical data calculations.
 -   **Date Utilities**: Tools for handling date and time operations.
 -   **Debugging**: Helpers for inspecting Python execution and class information.
 -   **I/O Operations**: Tools for file system interactions and system-level utilities.